BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/accessibility.md

 + health - they may be tired, affected by injury or medical procedure
 + equipment - mobile device or an older browser

-According to the [guidance](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction) provided by the [GDS accessibility community](https://www.gov.uk/service-manual/communities/accessibility-community): The UK government has set out accessibility standards to follow.
+According to the [service manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction) provided by the [GDS accessibility community](https://www.gov.uk/service-manual/communities/accessibility-community): The UK government has set out accessibility standards to follow.
 If you fail to meet those standards, you could be breaking the law.

 Their guidance states: "To meet government accessibility requirements, digital services must: